microsoft/vscode-docs/docs/cpp/introvideos-cpp.md

 ## Getting started with C++ in 5 minutes

-This video shows you how to install the C/C++ Extension and a C++ compiler.
-It then shows you how to run and debug your code using the play button.
+This video shows you how to install the C/C++ extension and a C++ compiler.
+You then learn how to run and debug your code by using the run or debug play button.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qeEcV6u1kV4?si=ZrLnwMO00gmlst8g" title="Getting Started with C++ in 5 minutes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>